 Any time you encounter an issue with iOS, or Xcode, your first step should be to copy and paste the error into a Google search.

 Capacitor uses the standard iOS toolchain, so chances are if you run into something, many iOS developers have as well, and there’s a solution out there.

 It could be as simple as updating a dependency, running clean, or removing Derived Data.

 Cleaning and rebuilding can fix a number of build issues.
-Navigate to Product -> Clean in the Xcode menu to clean your current build.
+Navigate to Product -> Clean Build Folder in the Xcode menu to clean your current build.